8th Gen iPad First Impressions | CNN Underscored

 It’s all about internal upgrades and a spit shine to the design, which remains the exact same.
 Powering the eighth-gen iPad is a faster A12 Bionic chip.
 For clarity, that’s the chip that powered the iPhone XS at launch, so it’s only two years old.
 The architecture inside should speak to adding speed: a four-core GPU and a six-core CPU.
 Plus, it adds the Neural Engine, which enables machine learning and enhancements across the board.

 We haven’t been able to benchmark the eighth-gen iPad just yet, but let’s talk about real-world use cases for a minute.
 You get iPadOS 14 out of the box, and we noticed it was able to power on and get through setup, including an iCloud restore, within just a few minutes.
-Keep in mind it lets you into the system after those few minutes, it’s still downloading apps and other data over the internet.
+Keep in mind it lets you into the system after those few minutes, *but* it’s still downloading apps and other data over the internet.
 Certainly feels speedier over the seventh-gen model.

 In the realm of multitasking, it was zippy fast to pull up the dock and split the screen.
 And noticeably the speed of opening and playing with multiple apps seemed to be much improved.
 We were able to get picture-in-picture along with Ulysses (a word processing app) and Mail open all at once with no noticeable lag.